National Museum of Nuclear Science & History

 H. E. Armstrong worked for the Tennessee Eastman Corporation at the Y-12 Plant.

-Ruth Hillard was a technician at the University of Chicago’s Metallurgical Laboratory (“Met Lab”) during the Manhattan Project.
+Betty L. Carlson was a stenographer at the University of Chicago’s Metallurgical Laboratory (“Met Lab”) during the Manhattan Project.